 The primary goal of updating the CACFP meal patterns was to help children establish healthy eating patterns at an early age.
-Offering a variety of nutrient dense foods, including vegetables and fruits (cooked, mashed, or pureed as needed to obtain the appropriate texture and consistency), can help promote good nutritional status in infants.
-Additionally, the AAP recommends infants consume more vegetables and fruit.
+Offering a variety of nutrient dense foods, including vegetables and fruits (cooked, mashed, pureed, or small diced as needed to obtain the appropriate texture and consistency), can help promote good nutritional status in infants.
+Additionally, the AAP recommends infants consume more vegetables and fruits.
 Vegetables and fruits are already required at breakfast, lunch, and supper meals for infants that are developmentally ready to accept them (around 6 months of age).
 Therefore, starting October 1, 2017, to further help increase infants exposure of and consumption of vegetables and fruits, the updated meal patterns requires vegetables and fruits to be served at snack for infants that are developmentally ready to accept them.
-In addition, juice cannot be served to infants of any age starting October 1, 2017.
+In addition, juice can no longer be claimed for reimbursement for meals served to infants of any age starting October 1, 2017.